Teavana: Products

 Teavana offered hot tea sachets and premade iced tea which are sold at Starbucks locations, as well as at supermarkets and external retailers where tea is sold.

 Prior to the closure of all of their storefront locations, Teavana's retail stores were usually located in upscale shopping malls and designed to be "part tea bar, part tea emporium."
 Individual cups of tea to go were offered for sale, and the retail locations offered free samples of various tea blends and tea varieties at their front door and within the store.
 Accessories for tea-drinking, such as cups and pots were also available in the stores.

 Teavana previously offered loose-leaf teas and herbal infusions, with tea categories such as: white, black, green, flavored & scented green, "blooming" white, flavored & scented black, oolong, and pu-erh teas, along with rooibos, herbal, organic matcha green tea, blooming tea, and Yerba Maté infusions.
 Teavana retail stores had previously offered various blends of each type of tea, and frequently promoted cross-blending different types of tea.
 Teas were offered in several formats, such as loose-leaf tea, pre-filled tea tins, and tea sachets, or brewed as a to-go beverage.

 In addition to loose tea, Teavana sold teaware products, including cast iron Tetsubin teapots, Bone China teapots, Japanese porcelain teapots and cups, stove-top kettles, electric kettles, milk frothers and automatic tea makers (produced by Australian company Breville), Japanese hot water dispensers and electric tea makers (produced by Zojirushi), tea measures, tea infusion and steeping wares such as the Teavana 'Perfectea Maker', contour tumblers, and tea infuser mugs.
 Teavana also sold all-natural rock sugar (non-GMO beet sugar) sourced from Belgium.

-Philanthropy

-Supporting education

-In April 2014, Starbucks and Teavana collaborated with Oprah Winfrey to develop a tea called Teavana Oprah Chai Tea, along with additional tea accessories.
-For every sale of Oprah Chai Tea products, Starbucks would make a donation to the Oprah Winfrey Leadership Foundation Academy, which supports youth education and funds the Oprah Winfrey Leadership Academy for Girls in South Africa.
-Teavana and Starbucks have raised $5M in support of education for young people with the chai tea.
-In result of the partnership, Teavana then partnered with the New York-based organization Girls, Inc. to further support youth education and mentorship.

-Teavana and Starbucks also have a program to assist employees in enrolling with Arizona State online classes through their College Achievement Plan.

-Ethical tea partnership

-On April 1, 2015, Teavana joined the Ethical Tea Partnership (ETP), an initiative that ensures ethical production and distribution of tea products, by "factory health and safety, safe use of agrochemicals, human resource management, and environmental management."
-The ETP also monitors for issues that cannot be tracked with audits and certification, such as discrimination and living conditions of the workers.